Sony recently unveiled its 2020 TV lineup and its led by a brand-new, big-screen 8K model and more compact, 48-inch OLED.

 Sony A8H OLED: Mid-size OLEDs with major improvements

 One step below the A9G is the Sony Bravia A8H OLED TV.
 It doesn’t look different from any unit Sony has offered before, but it has a couple of notable tricks up its sleeves.
-If the A8H ends up being competitively priced, it could be the manufacturer's most all-around appealing OLED yet.
+With a surprisingly competitive price, it might be the manufacturer's most all-around appealing OLED yet.

 It features Sony’s X-Motion Clarity technology, which was previously reserved for full-array LCD TVs.
 On an OLED, Sony says X-Motion Clarity will be a way to obtain the natural motion effect you get from black frame insertion technology without the blow to brightness black frame insertion normally causes.

-The A8H will come in 55- and 65-inch sizes, and feature the same new Acoustic Surface sound technology found in the A9S and Z8H
+The A8H comes in 55- and 65-inch sizes, and features the same new Acoustic Surface sound technology found in the A9S and Z8H.

 Sony X950H 4K LED TV: What most will want